MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/MicrosoftML-package.md

 * [rxNeuralNet](packagehelp/NeuralNet.md): Binary, multi-class, and regression neural net.
 * [rxFastLinear](packagehelp/rxFastLinear.md): Stochastic dual coordinate ascent optimization for linear binary classification and regression.

+### Machine learning transforms

+* [featurizeText](packagehelp/featurizeText.md): Transformation to produce a bag of counts of ngrams in a given text.
+It offers language detection, tokenization, stopwords removing, text normalization and feature generation.
+* [concat](packagehelp/concat.md): Transformation to create a single vector-valued column from multiple columns.
+* [categorical](packagehelp/categorical.md): Create indicator vector using categorical transform with dictionary.
+* [categoricalHash](packagehelp/categoricalHash.md): Converts the categorical value into an indicator array by hashing.
+* [selectFeatures](packagehelp/selectFeatures.md): Selects features from the specified variables.

 ### Scoring